pantheon-systems/documentation/source/content/object-cache.md

 Note that the `maxmemory` value will vary based on plan level.

-### If Object Cache hits the upper limit of memory usage, is this logged on Pantheon?
+### If Redis hits the upper limit of memory usage, is this logged on Pantheon?

 Yes.
 There is a `redis.log` file that is available on the Redis container for each environment.